davidpintos/ml-client/README.md

 # Client Project
 It was developed using node v12.

-For this to work properly, the server should be running on a different terminal.
+Note: For this to work properly, the server (http://github.com/davidpintos/ml-server should be running on a different terminal.

 Commands to build and run it: